tsamoura/tsamoura.github.io/_projects/7_project.md

 C++ engine to support sound and complete query answering over probabilistic knowledge graphs using Datalog rules under the <a href="https://link.springer.com/book/10.1007/978-3-031-01879-4">distribution semantics</a>.
 Lineage Trigger Graphs (LTGs) is an extension of Trigger Graphs.
-LTGs substantially outperforms engines, such as
+<strong>LTGs outperforms by several orders of magnitude</strong> engines, such as
 <a href="https://www.sciencedirect.com/science/article/pii/S0888613X16300949">ProbLog2</a>,
 <a href="https://ojs.aaai.org/index.php/AAAI/article/view/6591">vProbLog</a>, and
 <a href="https://www.cis.upenn.edu/~mhnaik/papers/neurips21.pdf">Scallop</a>,